Beyond BRCA: Understanding Breast Cancer Gene Mutations

 About BRCA1 and BRCA2

-While these harmful breast cancer–associated gene mutations can significantly affect an individual’s risk, they’re relatively rare in the general population.
+While these harmful breast cancer gene mutations can significantly affect an individual’s risk, they’re relatively rare in the general population.
 The BRCA1 and BRCA2 variants known to increase the risk of ovarian and breast cancer affect about one in every 400 to 500 people, according to research from the early 2000s.

 Though they are less well known, mutations in other genes can also increase the risk of developing the disease.
 Scientists have identified several of these mutations, each with varying degrees of risk.
 While rare, these mutations can still play a significant role in hereditary breast cancer and may influence screening and prevention strategies.

-PALB2 mutations
+PALB2 mutation

-ATM mutations
+ATM mutation

-The ATM gene plays a key role in controlling cell division and repairing DNA, making it a particular focus in cancer research.
+The ATM gene plays a key role in controlling cell division and repairing DNA, making it a particular focus for cancer research.
 Inheriting a mutated copy can increase a person’s risk of breast cancer, with some variants posing a greater threat than others.

 According to FORCE, people with an ATM mutation face up to twice the lifetime risk of breast cancer compared to the general population.
-One specific variant, c.7271T>G, has been linked to a 60 percent lifetime risk of developing breast cancer by age 80—far higher than the estimated 13 percent risk for the average woman.
+One specific variant, c.7271T>G, has been linked to a 60 percent lifetime risk of developing breast cancer by age 80—far higher than the estimated 12.5 percent risk for the average woman.

 Breast cancer isn’t the only disease associated with ATM mutations.
 Those who inherit two mutated copies of this gene can develop ataxia telangiectasia, a rare childhood neurological disorder that’s also linked with acute lymphocytic leukemia or lymphoma.

-TP53 mutations
+TP53 mutation

-The TP53 gene helps create a protein that regulates cell division and suppresses tumor formation.
-Some inherited TP53 mutations cause Li-Fraumeni Syndrome, which is associated with a significantly higher risk of breast cancer, leukemia, brain tumors, and sarcomas (cancer of the bones or connective tissue), according to ACS.
-A 2016 study published in the journal Cancer showed that women who carry an inherited TP53 mutation have an 85 percent risk of developing breast cancer by age 60.
+The TP53 gene encodes a protein that regulates cell division and suppresses tumor formation.
+Some inherited TP53 mutations cause Li-Fraumeni Syndrome, which is associated with a significantly higher risk of breast cancer, leukemia, brain tumors, and sarcomas (cancer of the bones or connective tissue), according to the ACS.

-CDH1 mutations
+CDH1 mutation

-Women with CDH1 mutations face a 40 percent to 50 percent lifetime risk of developing lobular breast cancer.
+Women with CDH1 mutations face a 40 to 50 percent lifetime risk of developing lobular breast cancer.

-PTEN mutations
+PTEN mutation

 The PTEN gene helps manage cell reproduction.
 PTEN mutations passed down from a parent can cause a rare disorder known as Cowden Syndrome (CS) or PTEN hamartoma tumor syndrome (PHTS), which can increase the risk of breast cancer and many other types of cancer.